Home truths part two

 The reality is that the vast number of shipping container homes you see on Instagram are vanity projects, architecture students’ experiments and in some cases, only highly rendered 3D models.
 We think that a large number of people are drawn in by the surface appeal of building their shipping container home, and then many drop their plans once they realise some of these home truths.

 Although reducing your options for your structure by limiting your building blocks to those of 20’ and 40’ shipping containers might breed creativity, and the litany of stunning designs on Instagram is testament to this, it doesn't necessarily equate to a simpler building experience.
-Shipping containers are perfectly designed to stack on top of each other, as is done daily in ports across the globe, with each corner bearing directly onto the corner below.
+ISO shipping containers are perfectly designed to stack on top of each other, as is done daily in ports across the globe, with each corner bearing directly onto the corner below.
 When a designer starts introducing staggered stacks and jaunty angles, they will soon realise that additional structure is required.

 There is a misconception that since the containers have been designed to withstand large loads on a container ship, then they can be easily repurposed as a building without the need for a structural engineer.
 In reality, each element contributes to the structural integrity of your container.
 So after you’ve cut out your sides for a door or window opening, or put a hole in the floor for a soil pipe, you’ve compromised the structure.
 If you want conformity you’ll need to get a structural engineer to check the design of your new home, which can be both expensive and also just hard to find, as engineers may be hesitant to sign off a used shipping container.